jcalderaro/team-builder/README.md

 - On form submit, do an `if` check to see if the `memberToEdit` prop is there or not, and run the correct functions in the `if` and `else` blocks based on that check.

 Observe the power of reusability!

-## Stretch Problems

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- Build another layer of your App so that you can keep track of multiple teams, each with their own encapsulated list of team members.

-- Look into the various strategies around form validation.
-What happens if you try to enter a number as a team-members name?
-Does your App allow for that?
-Should it?
-What happens if you try and enter a function as the value to one of your fields?
-How could this be dangerous?
-How might you prevent it?

-- Style the forms.
-There are some subtle browser defaults for input tags that might need to be overwritten based on their state (active, focus, hover, etc.); Keep those CSS skill sharp.